 - The capitalization of costs incurred in developing computer software.
-We capitalized \$28.0 million of software development costs in the first six months of 2017 as compared to \$16.1 million in the first six months of 2016 for significant enhancements for the expanded functionality of the SEI Wealth Platform.
-We continually reassess the useful life of the SEI Wealth Platform.
-The continued progress of the development of the Software as a Service (SaaS) solution and the business processing solution, combined with the long-term contracts entered into with clients, may result in a change in the remaining useful life of the Platform and the remaining period of amortization.
-Additionally, we also capitalized \$5.3 million and \$3.5 million of software development costs in the first six months of 2017 and 2016, respectively, for a new application for the Investment Managers segment.
-The application is expected to be placed into service in late 2017 and have an estimated useful life of five years. - Capital expenditures.
-Our capital expenditures in the first six months of 2017 were \$10.2 million as compared to \$9.0 million in the first six months of 2016.
+We capitalized \$40.6 million of software development costs in the first nine months of 2017 as compared to \$27.4 million in the first nine months of 2016 for significant enhancements for the expanded functionality of the SEI Wealth Platform.
+Additionally, we also capitalized \$8.0 million and \$5.8 million of software development costs in the first nine months of 2017 and 2016, respectively, for a new application for the Investment Managers segment.
+The application is expected to be placed into service during the first quarter of 2018 and have an estimated useful life of five years. - Capital expenditures.
+Our capital expenditures in the first nine months of 2017 were \$20.3 million as compared to \$26.7 million in the first nine months of 2016.
 Our expenditures in 2017 and 2016 primarily include purchased software and equipment for our data center operations.

-Cash flows used in financing activities decreased \$32.2 million in the first six months of 2017 compared to the first six months of 2016.
+Cash flows used in financing activities decreased \$80.6 million in the first nine months of 2017 compared to the first nine months of 2016.
 Net cash used in financing activities includes:

-The repurchase of our common stock.
+- Borrowings on revolving credit facility.
+In July 2017, we borrowed \$40.0 million for the funding of the acquisition of Archway.
+We made a principal payment of \$10.0 million during October 2017 and intend to repay the entire outstanding balance during 2018 (See Note 7 to the Consolidated Financial Statements). - The repurchase of our common stock.
 Our Board of Directors has authorized the repurchase of our common stock through multiple authorizations.
 Currently, there is no expiration date for our common stock repurchase program.
-We had total capital outlays of \$122.1 million during the first six months of 2017 and \$155.7 million during the first six months of 2016 for the repurchase of our common stock.

-- Proceeds from the issuance of our common stock.
-We received \$29.1 million in proceeds from the issuance of our common stock during the first six months of 2017 as compared to \$26.3 million during the first six months of 2016.
+We had total capital outlays of \$186.5 million during the first nine months of 2017 and \$224.8 million during the first nine months of 2016 for the repurchase of our common stock. - Proceeds from the issuance of our common stock.
+We received \$41.6 million in proceeds from the issuance of our common stock during the first nine months of 2017 as compared to \$35.2 million during the first nine months of 2016.
 The increase in proceeds is primarily attributable to a higher level of stock option exercise activity. - Dividend payments.
-Cash dividends paid were \$88.9 million in the first six months of 2017 as compared to \$84.6 million in the first six months of 2016.
+Cash dividends paid were \$88.9 million in the first nine months of 2017 as compared to \$84.7 million in the first nine months of 2016.